KR-Ravindra/Python-Scientific-Calculator-GUI/README.md

-# Welcome, this is a project implementing GUI and Some random libraries of Python.
+# Hey!
+This is a project implementing tinkter and math libraries of Python to achieve a model of Scientific Calculator.
 ---

 ```